Sonic CD: Reception

 The Sega CD version sold more than 1.5 million copies, making it the system's best-seller.
-In the United Kingdom, it was the top-selling Mega CD game in December 1993.
+In the United Kingdom, it was the top-selling Mega-CD game in December 1993.

-The game received critical acclaim.
+Sonic CD received acclaim.
 The presentation, visuals, and audio were praised.
-Computer and Video Games wrote that, although Sonic CD did not use the Sega CD's capabilities to its fullest, the graphics and sound were excellent, calling the music "from the likes of 2Unlimited and Bizarre Inc".
-Electronic Games said that the game looked similar to older games and used the Sega CD's special features minimally, but this did not detract from the quality.
-The music was singled out as making Sonic CD "stand above the crowd"; the reviewer wrote that it helped add richness.
-The reviewers of Electronic Gaming Monthly (EGM) praised the animated cinematics and sound, but noted frame rate drops during special stages.
+Computer and Video Games wrote that, although Sonic CD did not use the Sega CD's capabilities to its fullest, the graphics and sound were excellent, calling the music "from the likes of 2 Unlimited and Bizarre Inc".
+Electronic Games said that it looked similar to previous Sonic games and made minimal use of the Sega CD features, but this did not detract from the quality.
+The reviewer felt its music added richness and made Sonic CD stand out The reviewers of Electronic Gaming Monthly (EGM) praised the animated cinematics and sound, but noted frame rate drops during special stages.
 Retrospective opinions of the presentation have also been positive.
-IGN praised its vibrant colors and felt the game looked nice, and GamesRadar thought its music stood the test of time, writing: "What must've dated very quickly in the 1990s is somehow totally fresh today."
+IGN praised its vibrant colors, and GamesRadar thought its music had aged well, writing: "What must've dated very quickly in the 1990s is somehow totally fresh today."

-Critics were divided over the change of soundtrack in the North American version.
+Critics were divided over the North American soundtrack.
 GameFan, which had given the Japanese version of Sonic CD a score of 100%, lambasted the change.
-GameFan editor Dave Halverson called the change "an atrocity that remains the biggest injustice in localization history".
+In 2009, GameFan editor Dave Halverson called it "an atrocity that remains the biggest injustice in localization history".
 The reviewer for GamesRadar said he shut his GameCube off in disgust when he realized Sonic Gems Collection used the American soundtrack.
 Nilsen said the criticism was "blown out of proportion", as if they had "replaced the music for Star Wars after the movie had been out for a while".